luusluus/vscode-parquet-visualizer/README.md

 # Parquet Visualizer

-### Inspect and query your parquet file easily
+### Inspect and query very large parquet files fast
 ![sql](media/sql.gif)

 ## What's Parquet Visualizer
-Parquet Visualizer is a tool that helps you easily query with SQL and inspect parquet files' data fast and easy.
+Parquet Visualizer is a tool that helps you easily query with SQL and inspect very large parquet files fast and easy.

 ## What can you do with Parquet Visualizer?
 ### Inspect Data